(tinctura Vinca rosea)

 Vinca (Madagascar periwinkle) has more than 400 known alkaloids!

 Some are used by the pharmaceutical industry for the treatment of childhood leukemia, Hodgkin’s disease, testicular cancer and cancerous tumors.

-Taken as a daily supplement, it improves the blood supply to the brain, increases oxygen and glucose for the brain to use, helps prevent abnormal coagulation of blood, and it raises brain levels of the neurotransmitter serotonin.
+Taken as a daily supplement, it improves the blood supply to the brain, increases oxygen and glucose for the brain to use; it helps prevent abnormal coagulation of blood.
+It raises brain levels of the neurotransmitter serotonin.

 There are two classes of active compounds in Vinca: alkaloids and tannins.

 The major alkaloid is known as vincamine.

 A closely related semi-synthetic derivative of vincamine is widely used as medicine is known as ethyl-apovincaminate or vinpocetine.

 It has vasodilating, blood thinning, and memory-enhancing actions.
 It has been shown in double-blind studies to help alleviate a type of dementia known as vascular dementia, in which the arteries supplying blood to the brain develop atherosclerotic plaques.

 Extracts of Vinca have significant anticancer activity against numerous cell types.

 The greatest activity is seen against multi-drug resistant tumor types which suggest that there are compounds in Vinca rosea that are synergistic or additive with anti-neoplastic elements by inhibiting resistance to them.